jazz-soft/qr-gen/README.md

 # qr-gen

-Minimal code to produce QR code from a UTF8 string.
+Minimal implementation to generate a QR code from a UTF-8 string.
-This is all you need for 99.9% applications.
+This is all you need for 99.9% of applications.

 Pure JavaScript.
 No dependencies.

-If you need more control over the QR code generation,
+If you need finer control over QR code generation,
 please check https://github.com/nayuki/QR-Code-generator